nowprototypeit/docs/views/url-based/variants/010-create-a-variant.md

 >**Important**: In most cases, you shouldn't need to change your variant's install scripts.
 Only use this functionality if you have a specific need and you are confident with the technology.

 For example, if you want to replace `git` with `svn`, you could provide your own script to set up `svn`, and remove `__INHERIT__` from the variant config file.
-However, if you don't inherit the defaults, you will need to watch for any changes to the default variant and update your variant accordingly. <!--What does this mean?-->
+However, if you don't inherit the defaults, you will need to watch for any changes to the default variant and update your variant accordingly.

 ### 1. Create an install script